Eucalyptus2329/InventoryManagement/README.md

 Main Takeaways:
 - Creation on a Modern UI from using Winforms
     1. Set up childform to display in MainForm dashboard
+    2. Learned how to implement events, manipulate objects' properties
-    2. Developed a new tool component into Toolbox using inheritance (Picturebox -> HoverImage )
+    3. Developed a new tool component into Toolbox using inheritance (Picturebox -> ButtonImageHover)
-    3. Used Pichon software to gather images for application
+    4. Used Pichon software to gather images for application
+    5. Troubleshoot in Form's Designer page
 - Designed and programmed SQL Server databases using SQLCommand and SqlConnection
+    1. Utilized Visual Studio's SQL Server Object Explorer, Server Explorer, and Data Tool Operations for SQL Database Schema Creation
-    1. Utilized CRUD (Create, Read, Update, and Delete) Operations for interface between application and SQL databases
+    2. Performed CRUD (Create, Read, Update, and Delete) Operations for interface between application and SQL databases
-    2. Manipulated Data grid View to return data from databases
+    3. Manipulated Data grid View to return data from databases
-    3. Will incorporate Dapper in future projects
+    4. Will incorporate Dapper in future projects